Che cos'è Chainlink (LINK)

 Trading spot di ChainlinkPuoi ottenere facilmente Chainlink (LINK) su MEXC utilizzando diversi metodi di pagamento, come carta di credito, carta di debito, bonifico bancario, PayPal e molti altri!
 Scopri subito come acquistare token su MEXC!

-Chainlink was founded in 2017 by Sergey Nazarov and Steve Ellis, emerging as a groundbreaking solution to one of blockchain's most persistent challenges: the oracle problem.
-The project was conceptualized to bridge the gap between blockchain networks and real-world data sources, enabling smart contracts to access external information reliably and securely.
+Chainlink was founded in 2017 by Sergey Nazarov and Steve Ellis, emerging as a revolutionary solution to one of blockchain's most persistent challenges: the oracle problem.
+The project was built to bridge the gap between blockchain networks and real-world data, enabling smart contracts to access external information reliably and securely.

 Initial Development and Launch